jsoref/harbor/tools/swagger/templates/README.md

 }
 ```

-Thos fields are objects, which implements interfaces declared in the [pet](./example/client/pet) and
+Those fields are objects, which implements interfaces declared in the [pet](./example/client/pet) and
 [store](./example/client/store) packages:

 For example: